suny-downstate-medical-center/netpyne/doc/source/install.rst

 `3) Virtual machine <https://github.com/Neurosim-lab/NetPyNE-UI/wiki/Virtual-Machine-Installation>`_ - Download a virtual machine image with everything pre-installed.
 Requires the Virtual Box software.

-An online version of the NetPyNE GUI is also available at: `www.netpyne.org/gui <www.netpyne.org/gui>`_.
-The GUI also includes an interactive Jupyter Notebook (click "Python" panel at bottom), that you can use to directly run NetPyNE code (without using the GUI).
-Note, there is a maximum number of simultaneous users for this online version, so if you can't log in, please try again later.
+An online version of the NetPyNE GUI is also available at: `www.netpyne.org/gui <http://www.netpyne.org/gui>`_.
+There is a maximum number of simultaneous users for this online version, so if you can't log in, please try again later.

+Note: the GUI also includes an interactive Python Jupyter Notebook (click "Python" panel at bottom) that you can use to directly run NetPyNE code/models (i.e. without using the actual graphical interface).